Ryan93075/Login-page/README.md

 Start the containers in the Docker Engine.

 Your project should now be accessible.
-For the frontend, open a web browser and navigate to http://localhost:your_frontend_port (e.g., http://localhost:3000).
+For the front end, open a web browser and navigate to http://localhost:your_frontend_port (e.g., http://localhost:3000).